Baojun KiWi EV

-The Baojun KiWi EV is a battery electric city car manufactured by SAIC-GM-Wuling (SGMW) since 2020 under the Baojun brand.
+The Baojun KiWi EV is a battery electric city car manufactured by SAIC-GM-Wuling (SGMW) from 2020 to 2025 under the Baojun brand.
 It is a four-seater car with two doors and a hatch at the rear.

 History

 SAIC-GM-Wuling showed the first pictures of the vehicle in the cubic design in December 2019.
 At that time, it was still announced as a new energy vehicle (NEV).
 The microcar had its public premiere in January 2020 in Guangxi.
 The E300 series has been sold in China since May 2020.
 In August 2021, the E300 was updated and relaunched as the Baojun KiWi EV.